-The Shults family had moved to Kim, Colorado several months ago.
+The Shults family had moved to Kim, Colorado, several months ago.
 Bob starting first grade and C.H. going into second.
 All the students attended the same one room schoolhouse in Plum Valley.
-The teacher, his dad’s cousin, treated him well and Bob hadn’t got into much trouble since he’d used his new knife to whittle on his desk.
+The teacher, his dad’s cousin, treated him well and Bob hadn’t got into much trouble after the time he’d used his new knife to whittle on his desk.
 Staying after school taught him that lesson.

-Finally in desperation they yelled, “Daddy, he won’t move again!
-We’re gonna be late to school.”
+Finally in desperation, they yelled, “Daddy, he won’t move again!
+We’re gonna be late for school.”

 Writing the Story